EtienneAb3d/WhisperTimeSync/README.md

 # Complement

-More "accurate transcription" may be obtained with https://github.com/EtienneAb3d/WhisperHallu
+A more "accurate transcription" may be obtained with https://github.com/EtienneAb3d/WhisperHallu

 # Google Colab